 [install, python, anaconda, conda, distribution, configure, PATH, statistics]

-Watch our YouTube video, in which we walk you through the setup on Windows.
+Watch our YouTube video, where we guide you through the installation and setup process on Windows.

-Direct your browser to Anaconda download page and download the Python 3.x Graphical Installer for your machine.
-Sometimes, the download defaults to Mac, so if you’re on Windows or Linux, make sure to select the right version.
+Direct your browser to Anaconda download page.
+You don’t need to provide your email address; simply click “Skip registration” below the green “Submit” button to go directly to the downloads page.
+Download the Python 3.x Graphical Installer for your machine.
+Note that the download may default to Mac, so if you’re using Windows or Linux, be sure to select the right version.

 Then, follow the steps provided on the website.